home-assistant/home-assistant.io/source/_integrations/nest.markdown

 * `device_id`: The Home Assistant device identifier for the camera
 * `nest_event_id`: is an opaque identifier that can be used with the Media Source Attachments described below for supported cameras.
-* `zones`: Zones that triggered the event.
-Zones are set up in the Google Home App for supporting cameras.
-A zone with the empty string is passed when in an unnamed area.
+* `zones`: Zones triggering the event if available.
+Zones are configured in the Google Home App, though not supported by all cameras.
+Events in the area outside of a named zone will be an empty zone name.

 {% enddetails %}